Stuart Emerson

 Stuart Emerson is a background vocalist and session musician playing drums, bass, keyboards and guitar.
 He has worked on albums for artists including Meat Loaf and Bonnie Tyler.

 His first recordings were with NWOBHM band Emerson which included Simon Blewitt (a.k.a.
-Sam Blue), Stuart Emerson, Brian Emerson, Dru Irving, Jon Sellers.
+Sam Blue), Stuart Emerson, Brian Emerson, Dru Irving and Jon Sellers.
 They released their debut single "Something Special" in 1983 on Neat Records without much commercial success.
-Other members of the band who did not appear on the single include Charles McKenzie, and Mick White (later of Samson).
+Other members of the band who did not appear on the single include Charles McKenzie and Mick White (later of Samson).